switchthemes/shapes-chrome-fix/README.md

-# Chrome display issue fix for Shapes theme
+# Display issue fix for Shapes theme

 For more information about this fix, [see our help guide](https://help.switchthemes.co/updates/chrome-display-issue.html)